LMadgett/Ecosystem/README.md

 - Step-by-step simulation with population tracking.
 - Easily extensible for more species or environmental factors.
 - Foxes turn to cannibalism if food supplies are depleted, this is less efficient.
+- Tracks population of rabbits, foxes, and food supplies over time and outputs this on a graph when the simulation ends.

 ## Usage